Vinaydaharwal/Vinaydaharwal/README.md

 - **LinkedIn:** Connect with me on LinkedIn: [linkedin.com/in/vinay-daharwal](https://www.linkedin.com/in/vinay-daharwal)
 - **Twitter:** Follow me on Twitter: [twitter.com/vinaydaharwal5](https://twitter.com/vinaydaharwal5/)
 - [**Chess.com**](https://www.chess.com/member/vinaydaharwal) Like to play chess with me
+- [**Spotify playlist**](https://open.spotify.com/playlist/3zWWUavTjMwsyPf3FujPpT) Let's determine if our music tastes are a match or not

 ## Interests
 - Python